Pamela Voorhees: Other films

 Pamela (played by Nana Visitor) has a minor presence in the 2009 Friday the 13th reboot.
 The opening scene shows her chasing a young girl, presumably Alice, at the end of her Camp Crystal Lake killing spree, who ultimately decapitates Pamela with her own machete.
-The event is witnessed by a young Jason, who later examines his mother's corpse and finds a locket containing pictures of him and a younger Pamela, before hearing her voice commanding him to "kill for mother."
+The event is witnessed by a young Jason, who later examines his mother's corpse and finds a locket containing pictures of him and a younger Pamela, before hearing her voice commanding him to "kill for Mother."
 As an adult, Jason kidnaps one of his potential victims, Whitney Miller, who resembles the young Pamela seen in the picture, setting the film's events into motion.

 In an interview, John Carl Buechler revealed he had originally intended to have a scene in Friday the 13th Part VII: The New Blood in which protagonist Tina Shepard has a surreal vision in which Pamela's severed head appears in Jason's arms, repeatedly yelling "help me mommy!"
 The scene was never shot, due to being deemed too over-the-top.
 Reportedly, the character was to make another appearance for Jason Goes to Hell: The Final Friday in a flashback.
-Jason X was originally meant to feature an appearance of Pamela in the holographic projection of Camp Crystal Lake that Jason is distracted by in the film; one idea was to even have Jason attack the virtual Pamela to show just how evil he had become.
+Jason X was originally meant to feature an appearance of Pamela in the holographic projection of Camp Crystal Lake that Jason is distracted by in the film.
+One idea was to even have Jason attack the virtual Pamela to show just how evil he had become.

+Television series

+On March 24, 2025, it was announced that actress Linda Cardellini would be appearing as a younger version of Pamela Voorhees in the upcoming Peacock series Crystal Lake, which will be a prequel to the Friday the 13th film series.